Magnetic Flux Transport in Radiatively Inefficient Accretion Flows and the Pathway towards a Magnetically Arrested Disk: Evolution of the Initial RIAF Run

 \subsection{Inflow equilibrium}

 We will inject external magnetic flux in the quasi-stationary turbulent RIAF to study magnetic flux transport (ref. section \ref{sect:results_flux}).
-Therefore, it is important to find out the inflow equilibrium radius - radius within which flow attains a quasi-stationary state, for the Initial RIAF run.
+Therefore, it is important to find out the inflow equilibrium radius - the radius within which flow attains a quasi-stationary state, for the Initial RIAF run.
 Following \cite{Narayan2012}, we investigate the variation of average mass accretion rate $\la \dot{m}(r) \ra$ with time to find out the inflow equilibrium radius.
 Spatial averages are done over all $\theta$ and $\phi$.
 We use five different intervals $\Delta t_0=(3.75-7.5)\times 10^3$, $\Delta t_1=(7.5-15)\times 10^3$, $\Delta t_2=(1.5-3)\times 10^4$, $\Delta t_3=(3-6)\times 10^4$ and $\Delta t_4=(6-12)\times 10^4$ to do the time average.
 The top panel of Fig. \ref{fig:mdot_H_riaf} shows $\la \dot{m}(r) \ra$ at different time intervals for the Initial RIAF run.
 It can be inferred from the radial profiles of $\dot{m}$ that the inflow equilibrium radius for the Initial RIAF run reaches $r_{\rm eq}\approx60$ at late times.
 This is the radius that guides us to determine the injection radius for the external magnetic field loops.

 The bottom panel of Fig. \ref{fig:mdot_H_riaf} shows the radial variation of disk aspect ratio $\epsilon=H/r$ in the quasi-stationary state.
-The disk aspect ratio $\epsilon$ slowly increases with increasing radius until the inflow equilibrium radius and its value lies around $\epsilon = 0.25$ for $r\gtrsim20$, where general relativistic effects are negligible.
+Although, overall, the disk aspect ratio epsilon fluctuates over time at $\lesssim 20\%$ level, when averaged over $\Delta t_4$, the disk aspect ratio $\epsilon$ slowly increases with the increasing radius until the inflow equilibrium radius and its value lie around $\epsilon = 0.25$ for $r\gtrsim20$, where general relativistic effects are negligible.
 Such a variation of scale height in our simulation is also in agreement with that observed in previous GRMHD simulations of the SANE RIAF (e.g \citealt{Narayan2012}).